Storytellers of Art Histories (Book)

 A collection of first-person narratives from an international group of art historians, curators, artists and archivists.
 Fills a significant gap in the literature by demonstrating how these practitioners’ work comes together to teach and write art history, and the relationship between curatorial studies and art history.
 5 b/w illus.

-Yasmeen Siddiqui, founding director of Minerva Projects, an independent art press.
-Her work has been published in catalogues, as well as on Hyperallergic, and in ART PAPERS, Cairo Times, Medina Magazine, Flash Art, Modern Painters, NKA, and The Brooklyn Rail.
-She has been the recipient of 2018 Ucross Foundation Residency Fellow; 2018 ICI Independent Vision Curatorial Award Nominee; 2008 The Andy Warhol Foundation for the Visual Arts Curatorial Research Fellowship and is a Visiting Assistant Professor at Pratt Institute.
+Yasmeen Siddiqui is the founding director of Minerva Projects, an independent art press.
+Her work has been published in catalogues, as well as on Hyperallergic, and in Art Papers, Cairo Times, Medina Magazine, Flash Art, Modern Painters, NKA and The Brooklyn Rail.
+She has been the recipient of 2018 Ucross Foundation Residency Fellow; 2018 ICI Independent Vision Curatorial Award Nominee; 2008 The Andy Warhol Foundation for the Visual Arts Curatorial Research Fellowship and is a visiting assistant professor at Pratt Institute.

 PREFACE AND ACKNOWLEDGMENTS

 INTRODUCTION: THE STORY BEHIND STORYTELLERS

 Alpesh Kantilal Patel and Yasmeen Siddiqui

 Lucy R. Lippard